Duke Law School Acceptance Rate

 - InitialView interview or TOEFL (International applicants only, if applicable)*

 *More information below

-All writing samples, including your resume, personal statement, and optional essays, must be original.
+All writing samples, including your resume, personal statement, short answer essays, and optional essay, must be original.
 This indicates that you are the author of the ideas and expressions, as well as the final output and all drafts.
 Asking for proofreading help or general input from family members, friends, pre-law advisors, and other people is not prohibited.
-Also, there is no minimum or a maximum number of pages required.
+Also, there is no minimum or maximum number of pages required.

-Resume: The submission of a current résumé is necessary.
+Resume: The submission of an updated resume is necessary.
 Include all relevant information, including the dates for all the items listed, your major employment history, educational background, college and community involvement, honors and awards you have received, and any prior affiliation with Duke.